For Immediate Release

 Bill C-7 would have doctors and nurse practitioners inform those who are not dying and who apply for an assisted death of other possible ways to address their suffering.
 However, people with disabilities face many barriers to accessing disability supports and mental health services across the country.
 This safeguard will not counteract the social harm that people will endure if having a disability like theirs is seen as an acceptable reason to end a life.

 Robin Acton, President of Inclusion Canada, argues that “one of the main hurdles people with an intellectual disability are forced to overcome in accessing mental health services is the assumption that they are suffering because they have a disability.
 Their mental illness is brushed off as reasonable.
 Not to mention, the waitlists are atrocious.”

 It is not disability that causes people’s suffering, just like it is not a person’s indigeneity or sexual orientation that causes suffering in Canadian society, though there are higher than average suicide rates for Indigenous persons and the LGBTQ2S community.
 Suffering comes from living in a society where the conditions of your inclusion and dignity are denied because of your personal characteristics.

-CACL believes that providing access to MAiD to people with disabilities who are not at the end of life is blatant discrimination.
-On this issue, CACL is firmly allied with the disability rights community in Canada.
+Inclusion Canada believes that providing access to MAiD to people with disabilities who are not at the end of life is blatant discrimination.
+On this issue, Inclusion Canada is firmly allied with the disability rights community in Canada.

 – 30 –

-The Canadian Association for Community Living (CACL) is a national federation of 13 provincial-territorial associations and over 300 local associations working to advance the full inclusion and human rights of people with an intellectual disability and their families.
-CACL leads the way in building an inclusive Canada by strengthening families, defending rights, and transforming communities into places where everyone belongs.
+Inclusion Canada is a national federation of 13 provincial-territorial associations and over 300 local associations working to advance the full inclusion and human rights of people with an intellectual disability and their families.
+Inclusion Canada leads the way in building an inclusive Canada by strengthening families, defending rights, and transforming communities into places where everyone belongs.